 The same plant was described by Lewis on 9 February 1806 as follows (from Moulton 1990: 290):

-in the marshy ground frequently overflown by the tides there grows a species of fir which I take to be the same as No. 5 which it resembles in every particular except that it is more defusely branched and not so large, being seldom more than 30 feet high and 18 inches or 2 feet in diameter; it's being more defusely branched may proceed from it's open situation seldom growing very close. …the cone is 2 1/2 inches in length and 3√¶ in it's greatest circumpherence, which is near it's base, and from which it tapers regularly to a point. it is formed of imbricated scales of a bluntly rounded form, thin not very firm and smoth. …a thin leaf [the cone bract] is inserted into the pith of the cone, which overlays the center of and extends Œ© an inch beyond the point of each scale.
-The form of this leaf is somewhat thus [see Moulton 1990: 291 and here] overlaying one of the imbricated scales.
+in the marshy ground frequently overflown by the tides there grows a species of fir which I take to be the same of No. 5 which it resembles in every particular except that it is more defusely branched and not so large, being seldom more than 30 feet high and 18 inches or 2 feet in diameter; it's being more defusely branched may proceed from it's open situation seldom growing very close. the cone is 2½ inches in length and 3¾ in it's greatest circumpherence, which is near it's base, and from which it tapers regularly to a point. it is formed of imbricated scales of a bluntly rounded form, thin not very firm and smoth. a thin leaf is inserted into the pith of the cone, which overlays the center of and extends ½ an inch beyond the point of each scale. the form of this leaf is somewhat thus overlaying one of the imbricated scales.

 9. This species is the Sitka spruce, Picea sitchensis (Bong.)
 Carr. (see footnote 4 above).
 Rafinesque's name (from the Latin falcatus, meaning curved or sickle-shaped) was proposed just a month or two after Bongard proposed Pinus sitchensis Bong.
 The name Picea falcata (Raf.)
 Carr.
 (Traité Gén.
 Conif. ed.
 2: 314.
 1867) has never been used.

 Lewis' description of Sitka spruce, as edited by Biddle and seen by Rafinesque is as follows (Hist.
 Exped.
 Lewis & Clark 2: 158–159.
 1814):